 Running Batch Simulations

-Batch Configs that are saved appear in the Simulations Panel.
+Saved Batch Configs appear in the Simulations Panel.

 Batch Configs can be selected with a click.
 When Run Simulation is clicked, Configs are queued for local simulation.
 Simulation progress is visible through a loading bar.
 Simulations that do not have any associated output files are shown as To do.
 Simulations currently running are shown as Running.
 Simulations that produce all expected output files are shown as Complete.
 Simulations that either have an error or only partially produce expected files are shown as Error.

-Very large scenario grids are blocked above 500 permutations.
-If this happens, split the work into smaller Batch Configs or reduce the number of selected parameters.
+Very large scenario grids are highlighted above 500 permutations.
+If this happens, consider splitting the work into smaller Batch Configs or reducing the number of selected parameters before running.